 We sell a LOT of sunscreen at PhaMix, including the ever popular line of Anthelios sunscreens.
-Because of this we are often asked if it is safe to use expired sunscreen.
-Though you may not notice (or even care), many skin care products, including sunscreens, cleansers, toners, and active topical treatments, come packaged with expiration dates.
-Is it safe to use expired sunscreen?
+Because of this we are often asked if it is safe to use sunscreens beyond their best-before date.
+Though you may not notice, many skin care products, including sunscreens, cleansers, toners, and active topical treatments, come packaged with expiration dates.
+So is it safe to use expired sunscreen?

 In North America, there isn’t a legal requirement to include expiration dates on cosmetic products.
 However, sunscreens differ slightly in that the Food and Drug Administration considers them to be over the counter drugs (in a topical form).
 In Canada, sunscreens must also contain expiration dates.
 Despite this, you may still encounter sunscreens that lack one.